Elizabeth Hoag

 Brief Life History of Elizabeth

 When Elizabeth Hoag was born on 7 July 1775, in Oblong MM, Dutchess, New York Colony, British Colonial America, her father, Jonathan Hoag Junior, was 26 and her mother, Mary Doughty, was 21.
 She married Fenner Palmer in 1791.
 They were the parents of at least 6 sons and 4 daughters.
-She died on 19 December 1813, in Nassau, Nassau, Rensselaer, New York, United States, at the age of 38, and was buried in Hesse-Nassau, Prussia, German Empire.
+She died on 19 December 1813, in Nassau, Nassau, Rensselaer, New York, United States, at the age of 38, and was buried in Hesse-Nassau, Prussia, Germany.

 Photos and Memories (0)